godotengine/godot-docs/tutorials/platform/ios/ios_plugin.rst

                 -   **files**: contains a list of files that should be copied on export.
 This is useful for data files or images.

-                -   **linker_flags**: containts a list of linker flags that should be added to the Xcode project if plugin is exported.
+                -   **linker_flags**: contains a list of linker flags to add to the Xcode project when exporting the plugin.

             -   **plist**: should have keys and values that should be present in ``Info.plist`` file following pattern: ``KeyName="key value"``